 I love sugar cookies that are crisp on the outside and very chewy on the inside.
 Perfect for decorating!
-Sugar cookies are a buttery classic that make a delicious anytime treat.
+Sugar cookies are a buttery classic that makes a delicious anytime treat.
 This recipe can easily be made for your enjoyment.

 1-Package Yellow Cake Mix